MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-formatter.md

 > The rules used by the auto-formatter cannot be configured by the user.
 This limitation is present to allow for a uniform style to be used throughout the community of AL developers.

 ## Invoking the AL formatter
 The auto-formatter can be invoked to format an entire AL document or a pre-selected range.
 In an existing project, open the document that you want to format, right-click inside the document, and select **Format Document**.
-In the default configuration for Visual Studio Code, the command can be run using the shortcut **Alt+Shift+F**.
+In the default configuration for Visual Studio Code, the command can be run using the shortcut <kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>F</kbd>.

 ![Format Document.](media/format-document.gif)

 To format a range, in an already opened project, open the document that you want to modify, select the specific range to format, right-click, and select **Format Selection**.
-In the default configuration for Visual Studio Code, the command can be run using the shortcut **Ctrl+K**, **Ctrl+F**.
+In the default configuration for Visual Studio Code, the command can be run using the shortcut <kbd>Ctrl</kbd>+<kbd>K</kbd>, <kbd>Ctrl+<kbd>F</kbd>.

 ![Format Selection.](media/format-selection.gif)